tomskip123/EpicServer/README.md

 ### Code Style

 * Follow standard Go formatting (`go fmt`)
+* Use the established code style and conventions seen in files like `server.go` and `route.go`
 * Add tests for new features
 * Update documentation as needed
 * Keep commits focused and atomic
+* Use clear, descriptive commit messages and reference any related issues
+* Ensure backward compatibility unless explicitly breaking changes

 ## Changelog